Revisiting A Local Landing Page Tactic in 2012

 Now with almost 200 pages since May, it’s great watching the traffic come in.
 The local pages represent 22% of my total natural traffic in October.
 My natural search conversion rate is 23% higher for these pages than all my other organic keywords.
 I’m exciting to grow this with more pages.

 This Will All Die If…

 Hopefully for a few of you this will be actionable, and might drive a new strategy.
 But I beg you.
 Don’t spam this like we did before.
-I would argue the example above was actually a little spammy.
-If a hand editor saw that, they might knock this site a bit for overoptimization.
+I’m clearly admitting my first rollout above was actually a little spammy because it was really just about the keyword ranking.
+If a hand editor or algorithm marked this, they might knock it a bit for over-optimization.
 Based on the last 10 months, we have every reason to believe Google will come after it without prejudice (if it’s not already on the docket).
 Do this right, and make it valuable for the searchers.
 Because this is drawn to pretty specific queries, your conversion rate will likely be higher.

 Maybe.
 If your intent is to “manipulate search engines and deceive users by directing them to sites other than the one they selected, and that provide content solely for the benefit of search engines.”
 But what if your local pages are actually unique to location?
 What if while hoping to win in SEO, you’re also providing unique value for the targeted region?
 If you’re a service provider in Philadelphia, you could write something on your Philly page about the average wait time for Philadelphia service, or a unique phone number for Philly residents, or maybe other local resources that align with your offering?
 Suddenly a doorway page seems more valuable.

 I don’t know of any page like this being Panda’d out; the popular definition of a doorway page is a page that deceives users (usually living on microsites) that funnel traffic to a destination they didn’t originally want.
 I don’t condone spam, but I do urge you to draw your own conclusion and take care when implementing this tactic.